shivarajd/swift-embedded-pico-docker/README.md

 # Embedded Swift Development for Raspberry Pi Pico using Docker

-This repository provides a Docker-based setup for developing embedded Swift applications for the Raspberry Pi Pico and Pico W microcontrollers.
-The instructions below guide you through building and running a Docker container and compiling blink examples for the Raspberry Pi Pico and Pico W.
+This repository provides a Docker-based setup for developing embedded Swift applications for the Raspberry Pi Pico and Pico W microcontrollers using [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk.git).
+The instructions below guide you through building and running a Docker container and compiling [Embedded Swift Examples](https://github.com/apple/swift-embedded-examples.git) for the Raspberry Pi Pico and Pico W.

 ## Prerequisites